Skip to main content

 5.3.
 Then transition issue to status "Resolved"

-This option requires having custom fields Object Type, Object Identifier and fields that were created for the Jira Notification integration.
+This option requires having custom fields Object Type, Object Identifier and fields that were created for Jira actions.

 Based on our use case, we can consider having all custom field values populated automatically.
 This will also provide a great visibility in Cloudaware CMDB as each Jira issue will be linked to a CMDB record.